-Your hearing aid battery size is P13.
 Each battery should last 10 to 14 days.
 A worn-out battery should be removed immediately.
 When the battery power is low, you will hear 2 beeps, this pre-warning starts when the battery has only a few hours of operation left.
 The pre-warning will be repeated in moderate intervals to indicate it is time to change the battery.
 If the battery runs out the hearing aid turns off.
-When that happens, 4 beeps are played to indicate that the hearing aid is no longer operating.
-Batteries are available free of charge by contacting the department.
+When that happens, a series of beeps are played to indicate that the hearing aid is no longer operating.
+This is not an indication of a malfunction.